Skip to content

 See the Compatible Server Workloads section for details on how each type interacts with Server Workloads.

-Once completed, it should look similar to the following screenshot:
+Once completed, the form should look similar to the following screenshot:

 Credential Providers - Dialog Window complete